maiswan/scharles/README.md

 ## Setup

-1. Copy `/server/config.sample.json` as `config.prod.json` and populate the configuration file.
-2. Make and sign TLS certs: `npm run mkcert`
+1. Create some TLS certs: `npm run mkcert`
-3. Trust the CA cert.
+2. Trust the CA cert.
 Consult your platform docs for details.
     - On Windows, double click `/server/certs/ca.crt` → Install Certificate → Current User → **Place all certificates in the following store** → **Trusted Root Certification Authorities**
+3. Copy `/server/config.sample.json` as `config.prod.json` and populate the configuration file.
+    - Defaults are available for all fields other than those under `server.authentication`.
+    - Fill in the `keys` and `jwtSecret` fields with cryptographically-secure keys.
+On Windows, you may find my program [Passwhat](https://github.com/maiswan/Passwhat) handy.
-4. Run the server: `npm run start:server`
+5. Run the server: `npm run start:server`
-5. Build the client: `npm run build`
+6. Build the client: `npm run build:client`
-6. Run the client at `/client/dist/index.html`
+7. Run the client at `/client/dist/index.html`

 Steps 2 and 3 are necessary because scharles uses JWT over HTTPS to enforce access control.